-- that the centerline of a street or open space intersects with said lot or building, the building facade shall be located and designed as a vista termination, i.e., designed to visually attract a viewer's attention at the end of a visual axis and designed to terminate a view with a significant architectural feature such as a tower, corner tower, symmetrical facade centered on a visual axis, an architecturally embellished entry, or similar distinctive architectural device located on axis with the vista.
-The element must be an integral part of the architectural design of the building façade, and not a free-standing object. - (2) Building design shall incorporate the special urban design features noted in the Regulating Plan.
+- that the centerline of a street or open space intersects with said lot or building, the building facade shall be located and designed as a vista termination, i.e., designed to visually attract a viewer's attention at the end of a visual axis and designed to terminate a view with a significant architectural feature such as a tower, corner tower, symmetrical facade centered on a visual axis, an architecturally embellished entry, or similar distinctive architectural device located on axis with the vista. - (2) Building design shall incorporate the special urban design features noted in the Regulating Plan.
 Special Urban Design Features include: - a.
 Corner Tower (see Figure 870-20) - b.
 Symmetrical Facade on Axis of Street (see Figure 870-21) - c.
 Prominent Building Element on Axis (see Figure 870-22)